Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/steam/download.md

 * If all downloads are still stuck: **Turn off Steam** and afterwards **delete the contents** of this directory:
   * `C:\Program Files (x86)\Steam\steamapps\workshop\downloads`
     * If you have an anti-virus application installed, make sure that it's specifically excluding this directory
+    * **Note:** `C:\Program Files (x86)\Steam` is the default Steam path, if you have installed it somewhere else, check there.
 * Restart Steam.
 Do not start any games.
 Check in the Steam download tab for progress and resume any paused downloads.

-::: details If the steps above did not fix your download problems, click here to view more possible fixes.
+::: details Click here to see more possible solutions if the steps above did not fix your download problems
 * Make sure no anti-virus or firewall is blocking Steam.
 Exclude the whole Steam directory in your anti-virus app settings.
 * Unsubscribe the wallpapers that fail to download and subscribe to them again after restarting Steam.
 * Choose a different content server in Steam's settings.
 The option can be found in the "Downloads" tab of the Steam settings.